changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 Escape strings starts with a `\`, this is for putting in special characters.

-Some of the most common escapes include
+Some of the most common escapes include:

-* `\n`: newline character: it tells Python and most text editors to render a new line on screen when they see it
+* `\n`: newline character: it tells Python and most text editors to render a new line on screen when they see it.
-* `\t`: tab: shows up a lot in tab delimited .csv files
+* `\t`: tab: shows up a lot in tab delimited .csv files.
-* `\\`: backslash: because Windows uses backslash for file path versus Unix's forward slash
+* `\\`: backslash: because Windows uses backslash for file path versus Unix's forward slash.
 * `\'`, '\"`: escaping the quotes to define a string.
 Say `s = 'I don\\\'t even'
 * '\N{grinning face with smiling eyes}': prints out a 😁.
 Yes, you can print emojis into the logs...

 #### Raw strings and multiline strings

-There is also raw text, by prefixing an `r` and multiline texts, by triple quotes—
+There is also raw text, defined by prefixing an `r` and multiline texts, defined by triple quotes—

 ```
 raw_string = r"you mean now I don't need to escape? \o/"  # double quotes because the "don't" part